Skip to main content

 3. Not into discounts?
 Try a different incentive

-The holiday shopping season is known for steep discounts, but that doesn’t mean they’re your only option—and remember, higher discounts do not necessarily equate to higher conversions.
+The holiday shopping season is known for steep discounts, but that doesn’t mean they’re your only option.

 If discounts aren’t the right approach for your brand, consider experimenting with a different incentive to drive Boxing Day sales: